ThiNguyen2222/PawSitter/backend/README.md

 Password (again): admin123
 ```
 ## Verifiy Dummy Data or Use Superuser
+- Don't need to do this if you did the superuser
 - Checking if dummy data was created successfully and there is the correct amount
 - Should be 25 tags and 20 specialties; Users/Owners/Sitters should be the amount you put in the command
 - If there is more than expected you might want to delete the unwanted data to keep development clean